-Any waiting list required will, in accordance with the Co-ordinated Admission Scheme be held by the LA for one school term i.e. until end of Autumn term 2024.
-Subsequently, an in-year admissions waiting list will be maintained by the academy.
+Any waiting list required will, in accordance with the Co-ordinated Admission Scheme be held by the LA for one school term i.e. until the end of the Autumn term.
+Subsequently, an in-year admissions waiting list will be maintained by the academy throughout the academic year.
 The waiting list held by the Local Authority for places in the Reception year group will be transferred to the academy in December.
 All new applications received will be added to the in-year admissions waiting list in accordance with the position determined by the admissions criteria.
 This position is not dependent on time; the academy has no discretion to give priority outside the criteria.